On this day November 29, 2011, It has been; roughly: 3 years, 4 months, 20 days, I can only guess the hours, minutes, seconds ~

 5. Anything in its destructive path will be destroyed!

-A lot of loud words are involved.
+A lot of loud, ugly words are involved.

 From my mouth.
 Not my mother’s mouth.

-Then crying.
-(Me, then my mother.)
+More crying.
+(Me.
+Then my mother.)

-More molton lava hysteria follows.
+More molten lava hysteria follows.

 Once again, just me.

 “Yes, lick her arm to see if it’s salty.
-It’s a tell tale sign.”
+It’s a tell-tale sign.”

 So I lick Izzy.